 What are the types of denture adhesives?

 Powder application: A thin, uniform layer throughout the tissue-bearing surface of the denture should be sprinkled on it.
 Excess powder needs to be shaken off and then the denture gets pressed into place.
-Powders may be preferred over pastes because they are easier to clean off the denture and tissue.
-In addition, they don’t have the same tendency as pastes do to “shim” (keep the denture away from the tissue).

 Are denture adhesives safe?

 Dental adhesives are safe as long as they are used as directed.
 With well-fitting dentures the adhesive is only used to provide added stability, there should be no ill effects.
 If adhesives are used excessively to fill voids for an ill-fitting denture, they can be harmful to the underlying soft and hard tissues.
 Occasionally, in these cases, inflammation of the soft tissues can result.
 In addition, because of its movement on the soft tissue and underlying bone, an ill-fitting denture can cause bone loss.
-As a result ill-fitting dentures often crack, fracture and break.
+As a result of ill-fitting dentures often crack, fracture and break.

-Partial Removable Dentures (RPD)
+Removable Partial Dentures (RPD)

 Flexible partial dentures utilize flexible materials to anchor teeth, often on surrounding adjacent teeth, for added support.
 They are advertised as being more esthetic with gum colored plastic clasps instead of metal clasps.
-They lack the firm adjustable clasps of FPDs and are generally regarded as a non-permanent prosthesis.
+They lack the firm adjustable clasps of RPDs and are generally regarded as a non-permanent prosthesis.

 A removable partial denture should fit snug, tight, and firmly and evenly rest in the remaining teeth and soft tissue whereas a flexible partial will reduce bone structure much faster due to its uneven pressure points on the underlying bone.
 If flexible partial dentures are utilized –- this should only be in a situation requiring a temporary prosthesis.